Start Your Own Club

 Starting your own club is a very popular option for golfers who want to enjoy the benefits of being an AGA member without joining a group at a golf course.
 In order to establish your own Associate Club (also known as a club without real estate) and issue USGA Handicaps, you must meet the USGA's definition of a club:

-- Must have at least 10 members (the AGA requires 25) who have a regular opportunity to play golf together.
-This means that you need to have at least twenty-four other golfers that you have a reasonable and regular opportunity to play golf with in order to start your own club.
+- Must have at least 10 members who have a regular opportunity to play golf together.
+This means that you need to have at least nine other golfers that you have a reasonable and regular opportunity to play golf with in order to start your own club.
 Several of our current Associate Clubs are made up of people from the same workplace, church, or neighborhood.

 - Must operate under bylaws with committees.
 These bylaws explain the structure of the group and guidelines to follow.
 Also, your club will need to form a Handicap Committee and elect officers and a Handicap Chairperson.
 The Handicap Chairperson is usually an individual who has access to a computer and is in charge of collecting the membership dues.
 The duties of the Handicap Committee are outlined in the USGA Handicap System Manual.